 Starter Packs and Class Packs are available to purchase online or in the clinic.

 Group classes are now available.
 Classes can be booked online or by calling the clinic.

 Our provisional timetable is outlined in the link below.
 It will be constantly updated as demand increases.

 Clinical Pilates instructors

-Our amazing instructors are Dr Caitlyn Alifraco and Dr Jessica Jackman.
-They can also perform assessments during their normal treating hours so if the listed times available don’t suit you, please call the clinic to secure your spot.
-The girls are both osteopaths, netball superstars and Polestar trained instructors, so they will be able to tailor a program to suit your needs, your skill level and your requirements.
+Caity can also perform assessments during her normal treating hours so if the listed times available don’t suit you, please call the clinic to secure your spot.
+Caitlyn is an osteopath, netball superstars and Polestar trained instructor, so she will be able to tailor a program to suit your needs, your skill level and your requirements.